 Please carefully consider your answers for these questions.
 We recommend having your answers reviewed by a member of your team before entering a project into the CODAawards.
 (You can save a project and edit it until you're ready to submit to the awards.)

 There will be one winner selected by the jurors from each of the ten categories.
 In addition, jurors may choose to award up to three merit awards per category.
-There will also be two People’s Choice winners selected by public vote.

 Winners and their projects are: